betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 *Third of a three-part series to commemorate the 50th anniversary of the Moon landings.*

 In the Apollo program, the *end-users* were first and foremost the astronauts who had to fly the spacecraft the AGC controlled.
-These people had widely varying perspectives about how much and what kind of control the computer should have.
+They had widely varying perspectives about how much and what kind of control the computer should have.
 Wally Schirra was perhaps the most automation-resistant of the bunch.
 So much so, he planned to manually fly the re-entry of Apollo 7.
 When delays put them dangerously behind